danielbrendel/dnyDanigram/README.md

 Released under the MIT license

 ## Description:
-Danigram is a lightweight photo community platform software.
+Danigram is a lightweight photo community platform system.
 Users can register and share images using hashtags.
 Users can comment on posts, like posts, comments and hashtags and mention users.
 Users can bookmark hashtags and users.
 There is also profile management, notification system and e-mail system.
 The system comes with a friendly installer.
 For a full